claravdw/disruption/README.md

 ### (2) Parsing

 The script `scraping_articles/parsing_general_functions.py`contains functions for parsing article contents.
 Its main function is `main_parse_content()`.
-It will call a specialized parsing module, depending on the newspaper.
-It will then use the `extract()`function from that module to take an article's html and tries to retrieve the title, subtitle, body text, images (captions and urls), author, and date.
+It will call a specialized parsing script, depending on the newspaper.
+It will then use the `extract()`function from that script to take an article's html and tries to retrieve the title, subtitle, body text, images (captions and urls), author, and date.

 It produces two dictionaries, which it also writes to json files: one for the items that were parsed successfully, and one for items that were parsed but dropped (e.g. because there was no body text or search terms were not found in the text).
 The dictionaries have one entry per article, with the key being an article ID created from the outlet name, date, and first words of the article title.